-The College’s full- and part-time MBA programs earned the highest three-year rankings jump of any program in the nation in U.S. News & World Report, with CEO magazine ranking the College’s online MBA program one of the Top 15 in North America.
+The College’s full- and part-time MBA programs earned the highest three-year rankings jump of any program in the nation in U.S. News & World Report, with CEO Magazine ranking the College’s online MBA program one of the top 15 in North America.

 Top talent, top teachers

-Our professors don’t just teach from the textbooks—they write the textbooks.
+UC professors don’t just teach from the textbooks—they write the textbooks.
 Perhaps that’s why terms they coin are added to Webster’s Dictionary, why their expertise is cited by national media outlets ranging from The New York Times and the Washington Post to ABC News and CBS Sports, and most importantly of all, why they routinely win both local and national teaching awards.

 They’re not just programs, they’re opportunities

-During your time at UC, you’ll have the opportunity to work full time through our internship and co-op programs.
-These opportunities are the perfect time to “test” out your major and discover what type of work you enjoy the most.
+While at UC, take advantage of the opportunity to work full time through internship and co-op programs.
+These are the perfect times to “test” out a major and discover what type of work you enjoy the most.
 Lindner students work locally, nationally, and even internationally with organizations like

-Learn entrepreneurship in Dubai, operations in China, supply chain in Chile, and project management in the Czech Republic—Lindner’s dedicated international studies office makes it as easy as possible for you to venture across the globe.
+International business knowledge is more important today than ever before, and that’s why UC offers students the opportunity to travel to six different continents to immerse themselves in local cultures and business communities.
+Learn entrepreneurship in Dubai, operations in China, supply chain in Chile, and project management in the Czech Republic—Lindner’s dedicated international studies office makes it as easy as possible to venture across the globe.
 Today’s workplaces are tapestries woven together from varying genders, ethnicities, and cultures.
-That’s one reason why Lindner welcomes and promotes diversity in all its forms.
-Students from 40 different countries currently attend the college.
+That’s one reason why Lindner welcomes and promotes diversity in all its forms: students from 40 different countries currently attend the college.